engrmuzamil/engrmuzamil/README.md

 - **Email:** muzamil.khan.se@gmail.com

 ---
 I build products the way I cook: with precision, good taste, and an eye on the end‑user.
-If you’re hiring for a Senior Software Engineer—or need expert Flutter/full‑stack help—let’s talk.
+If you’re hiring for a Software Engineer—or need expert Flutter/full‑stack help—let’s talk.
 *Credits: [engrmuzamil](https://github.com/engrmuzamil)*